PyO3/pyo3/guide/src/types.md

 **Used:** Whenever you want to carry around references to "some" Python object, without caring about a GIL lifetime.
-For example, storing Python object references in a Rust struct that outlives the Python-Rust FFI boundary.
+For example, storing Python object references in a Rust struct that outlives the Python-Rust FFI boundary, or returning objects from functions implemented in Rust back to Python.

 Can be cloned using Python reference counts with `.clone_ref()`.